zenpaiang/wos-bot/README.md

 4. install dependencies `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
 5. run the bot using `python bot.py` or `python3 bot.py`

+> [!TIP]
-*note: if you're on python 3.13 and above, run `pip install -r requirements.txt --ignore-requires-python` instead. this is a temporary workaround.*
+> if you're on python3.13 and above, run `pip install -r requirements.txt --ignore-requires-python` for step 4 instead. this is a temporary workaround

 # configuration